 enable business executives to make cost-effective decisions and create a balance between protecting the organisation and running the business by assisting risk and information security specialists in articulating cyber risk in financial terms, a language that everyone understands.

 Organizations that use VaR models for cybersecurity can steer the risk conversation in more consistent, business-friendly terms.
 It has also enabled them to shift away from making judgments based on Fear, Uncertainty, and Doubt and toward making decisions based on financial data (FUD).

-Cybersecurity VaR’s beginnings and definition
+Cyber VaR’s beginnings and definition

-Value-at-risk modelling is a statistical tool used in the financial services sector to assess the level of financial risk inside a corporation or investment portfolio over a certain period.
+Value-at-risk modelling is a statistical tool used in the financial services sector to assess the level of financial risk inside a corporation or investment portfolio over a certain time period.
 Three variables are used to calculate risk value:

 - the size of the possible loss

 - the likelihood of losing that much money

 Cyber VaR models, on the other hand, employ probabilities to assess the likely losses from cyber attacks over a particular timeframe.

 The adoption of cyber VaR models is being promoted by many of the world’s top firms and organisations, such as the World Economic Forum and standards groups, such as The Open Group.
 FAIR has established itself as the most widely used VaR model for cybersecurity and operational risk, as well as the only international standard.

 Certain alleged constraints have impeded the implementation of cyber VaR models: